phillmv/okayfail.com/source/2021/british-columbia-more-yimby-california.md

 [^weird]: That's kind of weird, though, right?
 No shade on BC but California is _nice_.

-[^time-spent]: For what it's worth, I spent two hours gathering the data, two hours making the graph look pretty, and another two hours writing this blog post.
+[^time-spent]: For what it's worth, I spent two hours gathering the data, two hours making the graph look pretty, and another three hours writing this blog post.